 not excluded altogether, as it would be with the

 The asterisk serves as the truncation (or wildcard)

 operator.
-Unlike the other operators, it is
+Unlike the other operators, it should be

 appended to the word to be affected.

 Words match if they begin with the word preceding the

 If a word is specified with the truncation operator, it is